jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/analytics/common.md

 ## Vulnerabilities treatment

-On the ASM, you can plan and manage the remediation of security findings.
+On the ARM, you can plan and manage the remediation of security findings.
 Vulnerabilities can be grouped according to their assigned treatment: